SmitDash/Lending_Club_Case_Study/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
+- This project gives an idea about how the real business problems are solved using EDA.
+And also gives basic understanding on risk analysis in banking and finantial services.
-- What is the background of your project?
+- This project is based on a consumer finance company which specialises in lending various types of loans to urban customers.
+With the help of EDA this project is trying to analyse what is the risk on appoving loans for the customers that are categorised as default/charged off.
-- What is the business probem that your project is trying to solve?
+- With the help of EDA and risk analysis, this project is trying to analyse the risk on approving the loan on the basis of no. of charged off/defaulter customers by observation of univariate, bivariate and multivarate analysis.
-- What is the dataset that is being used?
+- The complete loan dataset for all loans issued through the time period 2007 to 2011 are used for this project.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
+- From univariate analysis the features that are considered to be useful for approving loan are term, grade, purpose, sub_grade, emp_length, earliest_cr_line, revol_util, loan_amnt, annual_inc.
-- Conclusion 2 from the analysis
+- From bivariate analysis the features that are considered to be useful for approving loan are term, grade, purpose, int_rate, annual_inc, earliest_cr_line.
-- Conclusion 3 from the analysis
+- From multivariate analysis the features that are considered to be useful for approving loan are term, funded_amnt_inv, int_rate, earliest_cr_line, annual_inc, revol_util.
-- Conclusion 4 from the analysis
+- After observing all the analysis, the features that are useful on the basis of which approving loan to default customers can be decided are term, grade, purpose, int_rate, annual_inc, revol_util.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
+- Ipython - 7.30.1 (version)
-- library - version 2.0
+- NumPy - 1.21.5 (version)
-- library - version 3.0
+- Pandas - 1.3.5 (version)

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by lending club.
-- References if any...
+- Reference link on risk analysis [https://corporatefinanceinstitute.com/resources/knowledge/credit/purpose-of-credit-risk-analysis/].
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [https://nycdatascience.com/blog/student-works/project-1-analysis-of-lending-clubs-data/].

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@SmitDash] - feel free to contact me!

 <!-- Optional -->